Startup Funding: UK in 2024 & 7 Ways to Find Funding

 Crowdfunding

-If you don’t ask, you don’t get, and sometimes asking outright is the best way to go.
+If you don’t ask, you don’t get it, and sometimes asking outright is the best way to go.
 Online crowdfunding is not just a great way to raise capital to invest in businesses at the earliest stages, but also a perfect opportunity to market them.
 Platforms such as Kickstarter and Indiegogo are popular in the UK for startups selling products since they can guarantee a certain number of sales once the product launches.
 Alternatively, startup business owners can use online crowdfunding platforms such as Seedrs and Crowdcube to seek funding from potential investors rather than customers, but this means the investor will also secure equity in the company.

 Peer-to-peer business loans